 http://www.conservapedia.com/Joseph_Smith Joseph Smith, Jr. (1805 - 1844) was the founder and 1st President of the Church of Jesus Christ of Latter-day Saints.
 Joseph Smith was the first prophet, seer and revelator of the church.

-any of several herbivorous leaping marsupials of Australia and New Guinea having large powerful hind legs and a long thick tail
+a leaping marsupial with powerful hind legs and a thick tail

 http://www.conservapedia.com/Kangaroo Kangaroos are the largest marsupials alive today.
 Excluding specimens sent overseas, they are only found on the continent of Australia apart from some species in some areas of Papua New Guinea.